anishpimple/Cloudformation-CA1-Project/README.md

 To use this project, you need:
 - An AWS account with appropriate permissions
 - A GitHub account
-- Basic familiarity with AWS, Docker, and GitHub Actions
+- Basic familiarity with AWS, Docker, Ansible and GitHub Actions
 - Python 3.8+ for local development

 **Important**: You must install Python 3.8 on your EC2 instance before running the deployment workflow.
 The Ansible playbook specifically looks for Python 3.8 and will fail if it's not available.